Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 The config node consists of:

 - **address** - the event bus address on which file system Repository Verticle listens for template requests.
-- **configuration** - it's a configuration section specific to the file system.
--- **catalogue** - it determines where to take the resources from.
+- **catalogue** - it determines where to take the resources from.
 If it's left empty, they will be taken from the classpath.
 It may be treated like a prefix to the requested resources.

 #### 1.3.
 Engine section
 ```json